Tromsø: Aurora Hunt with Citizen Science

 This experience is ideal for adventurers who love learning about the environment and science while chasing the Aurora.
 It’s suitable for photos enthusiasts, given the guides’ photography tips and the chance to capture stunning shots.
 If you’re comfortable with some unpredictability—since Aurora sightings depend on weather—and enjoy small group intimacy, this tour will likely suit you well.

-It’s not perfect for those with mobility impairments or very young children under 6, due to the physical aspects of the outing and the cold conditions.
+It’s not great for those with mobility impairments or very young children under 6, due to the physical aspects of the outing and the cold conditions.
 But for independent travelers, couples, or small groups eager for an authentic Arctic night with a purpose, this stands as a well-rounded choice.

 FAQs